SOUTH TYNESIDE SPECIFIC GUIDANCE

 - where a death has occurred and there are concerns for others in the same household or other setting (such as a care home);

-- deaths that fall outside the requirement to hold an inquest but follow-up enquiries/actions are identified by the Coroner or his or her officers.
+- deaths that fall outside the requirement to hold an inquest but follow-up enquiries/actions are identified by the Coroner or their officers.

 17. Findings from SARs

-The findings and outcomes of any SAR will be captured within the Annual Report of the SAB.
+The findings and outcomes of any SAR will be captured within the Safeguarding Adults Board Annual Report and online (see Local Safeguarding Adult Reviews)

 The timescale from the decision to conduct a SAR to completion is six months.
 In the event that the SAR is likely to take longer for example, because of potential prejudice to related court proceedings, the adult/advocate and others will be advised in writing the reasons for the delay and kept updated on progress.